allpix-squared/allpix-squared/src/modules/DepositionGeant4/README.md

 By default, Geant4 sets this value to 700um or even 1mm, which is most likely too coarse for precise detector simulation.
 In this module, the range cut-off is automatically calculated as a fifth of the minimal feature size of a single pixel, i.e. either to a fifth of the smallest pitch of a fifth of the sensor thickness, if smaller.
 This behavior can be overwritten by explicitly specifying the range cut via the `range_cut` parameter.
+The propagation of any particle is stopped at the value of the parameter `cutoff_time`.
+In case the particle is stopped in a sensitive volume, the remaining kinetic energy is deposited in this sensor.

 The module supports the propagation of charged particles in a magnetic field if defined via the MagneticFieldReader module.